Seagate/cortx/doc/Deploying a VM.rst

 9. Click **Next**.

 10. Perform the network configuration accurately.

+  - One interface must be mapped to the management network.

+  - One interface must be mapped to the data network.

+  **Note**: The management and data networks are connected to different Internet Protocol (IP) subnets.

 11. Select either of the following as an option for provisioning the disks.